 The first thing you should do is identify the call center software that doesn’t fit your company size and industry, and scratch it from the list.
 There are two reasons to do this.

 First, different products specialize in different industries.
 Since you want the software to be a complete match with your business needs, you should look for vendors that cater to your industry.
 Second, if you own a small business, you shouldn’t be paying for enterprise plans and features you’re likely never to use.
+If you don’t find a perfect match during this step, you should take a look at our more extensive list of the best call center companies.

 The second thing on your list should be the features you expect to find.
 When shopping for call center software, review all the features different solutions offer and choose the ones that are, for instance, highly customizable or have multi-level IVR.